cityofaustin/vision-zero/README.md

 ## atd-cris-capybara

-Our ETL process uses capybara to request, download and process data.
-The environment in which our capybara script runs is very specific to our needs, so we built a docker container which has all the requirements pre-built.
-There are also certain variables that are needed in order for capybara to run.
+Our current method for extracting data from the TxDOT C.R.I.S. data system uses Capybara to request, download and process data.
+It is deployed as a Docker container.

 For step-by-step details on how to prepare your environment and how to execute this process, please refer to the documentation in the [atd-cris-capybara folder.](https://github.com/cityofaustin/atd-vz-data/tree/master/atd-cris-capybara)